 T-Mobile has confirmed corporate contracts will not be affected by changes to its data usage policy.

-Logicalis has taken the unprecedented step of releasing a framework document that reveals its secrets of being a successful supplier to the public sector.
-The Public Sector Network (PSN) Delivery Framework has been published and shared with other channel players in the spirit of encouraging a diffe
+Logical is has taken the unprecedented step of releasing a framework document that reveals its secrets of being a successful supplier to the public sector.

 A successful IT governance strategy requires executive support, so how can you make management buy-in a business reality?
 Here are five techniques that can help.